-Science-based target
+Science-based targets

-We use the definition on the Science Based Targets Initiative (SBTi) website:

-'Targets are considered 'science-based' if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement - limiting global warming to below 1.5°C above pre-industrial levels and pursuing efforts to limit warming to 1.5°C.'
+We use the definition on the Science Based Targets Initiative (SBTi) website: 'Targets are considered 'science-based' if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement - limiting global warming to below 1.5°C above pre-industrial levels...'
+The science says that emissions need to be, on average, halved/reduced by 50% by ~2030 (near-term) and reduced by 90% by 2050 at the latest (net-zero).